belh4wk/MCP4H-protocol/ROADMAP.md

 - Simple → usable by humans + machines
 - Open → no paywalls, no walled gardens

-If the 3-point seatbelt saved millions of lives, the 4-point communication belt could help save our ability to **understand each other**.
+If the 3-point seatbelt saved millions of lives, the 4-point communication harness could help save our ability to **understand each other**.

 ---